-Again, while we will follow the lead of VCPH, we note that current CDPH guidance provides a benchmark that "Individual school closure may be appropriate when there are multiple cases in multiple cohorts at a school or when at least 5 percent of the total number of teachers/student/staff are cases within a 14-day period."
+Again, while we will follow the lead of VCPH, we note that current CDPH guidance provides a benchmark that school closure may be appropriate if "an outbreak has occurred in 25% or more" of the classroom cohorts.
+(The same guidance defines an outbreak as "3 or more confirmed or probable cases of staff or students occuring within a 14-day period who are epidemiologically linked in the school.")
 If such a measure were warranted, the school would immediately pivot to our remote instruction platform, which as stated above, will be continually maintained and improved in order to best serve families who decide that instructional model is right for them.